FatherVonTayvious/Random-Information-Generator/README.md

 Generates real, randomly picked coordinates from the USA using Random Address and <https://openaddresses.io>.
 Offers a choice to pull either from a specific state or all states.

+### Coin flip generator

+Generates coin flips, heads or tails.

+### Random number generator

+Generates random integer numbers between two number (inclusive) that you supply.

 ## Dependencies

-- Python 3
+You will need to have [Python 3](https://www.python.org "Python homepage") installed on your system.

 - Colorama - <https://pypi.org/project/colorama>
 - Random Address - <https://pypi.org/project/random-address>
 - RandomProfile - <https://pypi.org/project/random-profile>

-The dependencies can be installed using the following command(s):
+The package dependencies can be installed using the following command(s):
 ```console
 pip install colorama random-address random-profile
 ```